ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 .. warning::

-   The PX4FLOW is supported from Copter 3.3 and higher.
-It is not yet supported in Plane or Rover.
+   The PX4FLOW is not yet supported in Plane or Rover.

 Overview
 ========